Fallopian tube anatomy predicts pregnancy and pregnancy outcomes after tubal reversal surgery: Methods

 The cross-entropy loss, $H_p$, measures the performance of a classification model whose output is a probability value between 0 and 1 \cite{commenges2009}.
 The $H_p$ increases as the predicted probability diverges from the actual label.
 Hence, the lower the $H_p$, the better is the model's predictive capabilities.

 In the case of multi-classification problems, with $\kappa$ classes, we estimate a loss for each class label per observation and sum the result:

-where $\kappa$ is the number of classes (birth, miscarriage, ectopic, outgoing), y is a binary indicator if class label $j$ is the correct classification for a given observation $i$, $p$ is the predicted probability from the GAM model for a given class $j$.
+where $\kappa$ is the number of classes (birth, miscarriage, ectopic, outgoing), y is a binary indicator if class label $j$ is the correct classification for a given observation $i$, $p$ is the predicted probability for a given class $j$.
 In the particular case of a binary classification, the equation simplifies as: